 However, this is just meant to be a guide.
 You will not learn anything if you just try and copy each segment without considering the painting as a whole.
 Use the grid to help you with the major structures in your painting but try not to rely on it.

 You will not learn anything from tracing, so if you are doing this then I suggest you progress out of it.
 Whilst tracing may give you perfectly accurate perspective and proportions, it will not actually improve your painting abilities.

 If you need some assistance with getting the right proportions in your painting, then you should purchase a proportional divider.
-Using a proportional divider is in no way 'cheating'.
-In fact, it will help you identify where your judgement is lacking and will over time improve your judgement to the extent you may not even need it.
+Using a proportional divider is in no way ‘cheating’.
+In fact, it will help you identify where your judgment is lacking and will over time improve your judgment to the extent you may not even need it.